February 3, 2013

-The creative pattern making modusle has further enriched my creativity and skills as a fashion designer.
-Before the module, I would confine myself to form-hugging silhouettes and would be scared to venture into volumes and body defying forms.
-I experimented with body-defying forms and silhouettes.
+Before the creative pattern making module, I would confine myself to form-hugging silhouettes and would be scared to venture into volumes and body defying forms.
+It’s after learning these techniques that I experimented with body-defying forms and silhouettes.
+The creative pattern making module has further enriched my creativity and skills as a fashion designer.
 Drawing my inspiration from Japanese fashion designers like Rei Kawakubo, Issey Miyake and Indian designers like Kallol Datta, I have various forms and shapes that completely redefine the human anatomy.
 The following muslin garments were conceptualized, designed and constructed in a limited time span of 3 hours.

 The fitted shirt top has the placket extended into built up neckline and gently falls to create layers.

 The contours and lines of a petal, the organic form inspiration has been converted in terms of seams and panel shapes.
 The shoulders are dropped, delineating the arm hole with sleeve pattern cut from a single spiral panel.
 Two dimensional patterns combine to illustrate 3-D forms which are rebelling and highly dramatic.

 Square piece of fabric has been folded in origami paper crane technique and the pristine folds are later draped to lend extreme emphasis on shoulders with revealing back.

 The exercise brief was to write a story, derive an element as inspiration in order to create a garment.
 Drawing inspiration from the ant in ‘And and the Grasshopper’ story, the style lines and the silhouettes of the garment reflect an ant’s body contour with exposing back.
 The bodice abides by the body shape while godet detailing at hips adds volue in turn glorifying the feminine curves with additional emphasis.

 External panels of fabrics were additionally inserted in a bell sleeve inorder to add volume and redefine the contours.